If you’re planning a trip to the Vietnamese capital, read on for the perfect itinerary on how to spend 3 days in Hanoi.

 This wouldn’t be a proper guide on what to do in Hanoi in 3 days without including Uncle Ho.
 That is, Ho Chi Minh – the beloved revolutionary and politician who served as president of North Vietnam.

-If you’re so inclined, you can visit the preserved body of Uncle Ho inside his mausoleum.
+If you’re so inclined, you can visit the preserved body the famous leader at the Ho Chi Minh Mausoleum.

 Vietnamese people line up in droves every day to pay their respects to the former leader.